maia-sdr/maia-sdr-web/content/installation.md

 certificates](@/installation/ssl-certificates.md) gives more information about how this is done and the associated security considerations.

+# Using IQEngine without an internet connection

+The Maia SDR web server, which includes an standalone IQEngine web application, has most of the resources that it needs installed in the Pluto firmware.
+Therefore, the Maia SDR web UI can work without an internet connection in the device that is running the UI.
+The IQEngine web application installed in the Pluto firmware does not include [Pyodide](https://pyodide.org/en/stable/).
+This is fetched from the internet by the web client.
+If the web client does not have an internet connection, the features of IQEngine that require running custom Python snippets in the web browser will not work.
+There are also some icons and CSS style sheets that are fetched from the internet, but the impact of these missing in a client without an internet connection is very minor.

+Additionally, in certain cases the IQEngine web application fails to load if the web client does not have an internet connection.
+For instance, this happens in Firefox if the setting `network.manage-offline-status` in `about:config` is set to `true` (which is its default value).
+It also happens in recent versions of both Chrome and Firefox in Android.
+See [this Github issue](https://github.com/maia-sdr/plutosdr-fw/issues/15) for more information.

 # Differences between the Maia SDR firmware and the default ADI firmware

 The Maia SDR firmware is based on the ADI firmware.
 The main changes are the